the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-The `getByLabelText` search function allows us to find an element by label in a form.
+The `getByLabelText` search function allows us to find an element by a label in a form.
 This is useful for components that render multiple labels and HTML controls.
 However, you may have noticed we used a [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) here.
 If we used a string instead, the colon for "Search:" must be included.
 By using a regular expression, we are matching strings that include the "Search" string, which makes finding elements much more efficient.
 For this reason, you may find yourself using regular expressions instead of strings quite often.

 Anyway, perhaps it would be more interesting to test the interactive parts of the SearchForm component.
 Since our callback handlers, which are passed as props to the SearchForm component, are already mocked with Jest, we can assert whether these functions get called appropriately: